zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 Pages have a `Loading` property which they can use to indicate to DevPal that the content is still loading.
-When `Loading` is `true`, DevPal will show an intederminate loading bar to the user.
+When `Loading` is `true`, DevPal will show an indeterminate loading bar to the user.
 When `Loading` is `false`, DevPal will hide the progress bar.
 This allows extensions which are displaying asynchronous content to indicate that something is happening in the background.